a-horsey/horsies-viewmodel-editor/_README.txt

 	•Draw animations - these play when you just switched to that particular weapon.
 	•Reload animations - these play when you reload the weapon.
 	•Attack animations - these play when you're attacking with the weapon.
+	•Secondary attack animations - these play when you're doing the secondary attack, usually by pressing mouse2.
 	•Idle animations - these play when the weapon is idle.
 		Enabling the option "•More_static_idle" will make the idle not sway when standing still.
 		(the weapon will still sway when moving, as that is hardcoded)